MV Magellan Explorer

 Review of MV Magellan Explorer

 Currently, Antarctica21 operates a fleet of two chartered cruise ships (Ocean Nova and Hebridean Sky) plus the UK-built BAE-146 aircraft.
 The high-wing aircraft was manufactured by BAE Systems.
 It has the capacity of 71 passengers (16 reserved seats) and is operated by Aerovias DAP - Chilean airline operating domestic flights (charter and scheduled) from Punta Arenas.

 Magellan Explorer staterooms (50 total) are in all 5 categories.
 The ship also offers single-occupancy cabins.
 All passenger accommodations are spacious, with sizes ranging between 20-40 m2 (220-440 ft2).

-Double cabins are fitted with 2 lower / twin beds (convertible to double bed).
+Double cabins are fitted with 2 lower / twin beds (convertible to a double bed).
 A total of 42 cabins are with large Picture Window and private balcony.
 All cabins (except Deck 3's fore-located Portholes) are with private (step-out) balconies.
 Of all staterooms, only 8 are with Porthole Windows (2 small, round-shaped, non-opening windows).